M3005000

 Grades are given based on:

-1. Participation in class-activities and Writing Assignments: six paragraphs (30%)
+1. Class Participation and In-Class Writing Tasks (30%)

 4. Mid-term review (20%)